Dawnflare/GalleryArchiver/README.md

   - **Stop** freezes the page so it can be exported.
   - **Save** downloads the page as an `.mhtml` archive.
   - **Reset** clears all state, reloads the page, and restarts the extension.
-- **Configurable options** – set maximum items in the popup; adjust scroll delay, stability timeout, keyboard shortcuts, customize archive filenames (tab title, URL, domain, or custom text with optional timestamps), and choose the default save location on the options page (shortcuts also appear under `brave://extensions/shortcuts`).
+- **Configurable options** – set maximum items in the popup; adjust scroll delay, stability timeout, keyboard shortcuts, customize archive filenames (tab title, URL, domain, or custom text with optional timestamps), and choose whether saves default to the last used folder or the browser's download directory (shortcuts also appear under `brave://extensions/shortcuts`).

 ## Install (dev)
 1. Open Brave → `brave://extensions/` and enable **Developer mode** (top‑right).